 His research interests are in action-oriented and policy-relevant research on promoting sustainable behaviour, lifestyles and wellbeing, with particular interests in energy, technology, ICT and diet.

 Richard has a broad social science background with over ten years post-doctoral research experience in behaviour change, technology adoption and energy consumer engagement working in interdisciplinary collaborative projects and as a researcher and consultant collaborating with academic and industry partners and government.

-He is a Chartered Psychologist (CPsychol) and holds an MA Hons in Psychology (Dundee), MSc in Critical Social Psychology (Lancaster) and a PG Cert in coaching psychology and career coaching (UEL).
-His PhD (Loughborough, 2002) looked at becoming vegetarian/vegan from the perspective of social, rhetorical and discursive psychology.
+He is a Chartered Psychologist (CPsychol) and holds an MA (Hons) in Psychology (Dundee), an MSc (Dist) in Critical Social Psychology (Lancaster) and a PG Cert (Dist) in coaching psychology and career coaching (UEL).
+His PhD (Loughborough, 2002) looked at becoming vegetarian/vegan from the perspective of social identity and discursive and rhetorical psychology.

 Richard has worked on several projects exploring residential consumer engagement with smart time-varying electricity tariffs and Demand Side Response technologies, including a recent Energy Futures Lab briefing paper (presented at House of Commons, BEIS, Ofgem, and Smart Energy GB).
 He led research and analysis of consumer engagement on the UK's first trial of 'wind-following' dynamic pricing for residential electricity within the LCNF-supported 'Low Carbon London' project and was part of a small team which delivered a consultation for Ofgem on the distributional impacts of time-of-use tariffs.

 Prior to working at Imperial College, he was Research Fellow in Psychology at Goldsmiths, responsible for user and industry research across three EC-funded (FP6) ICT/media technology research projects including technology adoption, user experience and market segmentations.